rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 ## GitHub Actions

-A workflow template for use once `docs_rs_build` is published looks like this:
+A workflow template using the temporary Git installation looks like this.
+Replace `<commit>` with the revision to install:

 ```yaml
 name: docs.rs build